OguzhanUmutOzgur/solana-on-chain-fee-updater/README.md

 ```

 ## Options
-These are options you can pass on. **I highly recommend using a custom RPC** as public RPCs are most likely to get rate limited before all NFTs are updated.
+These are optional arguments that you may need to use depending on your case. **I highly recommend using a custom RPC** as public RPCs are most likely to get rate limited before all NFTs are updated.

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;RPC URL
 This is a heavy task and makes many requests to Solana RPCs.
 I highly recommend using a **CUSTOM RPC**.
 The script will use public mainnet RPC by default.